 Here is the best part - you have the power to choose.

 You can choose how or if you wish to participate.
 If you are not interested – you don’t need to do anything.
 If you are, you have the opportunity to subscribe to OurSolar.
-Agreement details are not yet finalized, so there still is time to find out more – and to choose.

-Cost is fixed for 5, 10, or 20 years, depending on the contract.
+Cost is fixed for 5 or 10 years, depending on the contract.

 This will depend on Member interest because Hancock-Wood and the OurSolar project is Member-driven.